microsoft/TechExcel-Elevate-your-Copilot-for-Microsoft-365-Technical-Proficiency-Interactive-Simulations/index.md

 ### Current state

--	Contoso has an inefficient and outdated IT infrastructure and software solutions.
+-	Contoso has inefficient and outdated IT infrastructure and software solutions.
 -	Contoso spends a lot of time and money on maintaining multiple legacy systems and applications that are not integrated and often cause errors and delays.
--	Contoso’s employees have to use different software tools for different tasks and switch between them frequently, which reduces their productivity and collaboration.
+-	Contoso’s employees have to use different software tools for different tasks and switch between them frequently, which reduces productivity and collaboration.
 -	Contoso faces difficulties in innovating and adapting to new opportunities and challenges due to the lack of modern and compatible software tools that can support its business goals and processes.
 -	Contoso is exposed to security and compliance risks due to the lack of visibility and control over its data and devices, which can result in data breaches, cyberattacks, or regulatory violations.